A Convergence Study for Reduced Rank Extrapolation on Nonlinear Systems: Introduction

 A more recent paper by Jbilou and Sadok \cite{Jbilou:1991:SRA} deals with the same MC-Mode cycling via MPE and RRE.
 Yet another paper by Le Ferrand \cite{LeFerrand:1992:CTE} treats TEA.
 Both these works provide proofs of quadratic convergence by imposing some global conditions on the whole sequence $\{\sss^{(r)}\}^\infty_{r=0}$ as well as on $\ff(\xx)$.
 (See also Laurens and Le Ferrand \cite{Laurens:1995:FIV}.)

 In this work, we present a new convergence study of RRE when it is being applied to nonlinear systems.
 Specifically, we treat the convergence of RRE (i)\,in the $n$-Mode, and (ii)\,in the two cycling modes mentioned above.
 By making a {\em global} assumption, we are able to prove convergence in all cases.
 We can justify heuristically the plausibility of this assumption; we do not have a rigorous justification for it, however.
-This difficulty is inherent to both studies.
+This difficulty is inherent to all studies.
 We explore the source of this difficulty here.
 It must be mentioned that the difficulties that exist in the previous papers mentioned above are similar to ours, although they take different forms.
 Whether and how we can circumvent these difficulties is not clear at this time.

 The plan of this paper is as follows: In Section \ref{se2}, we give a brief description of RRE, which is needed throughout.
 In Section \ref{se3}, we derive a formula for the error vector $\sss_{n,k}-\sss$ when the vectors $\xx_m$ are generated via \eqref{eq2} with a nonlinear $\ff(\xx)$.
-In Section \ref{se4}, we use this error formula to derive an upper bound on $\|\sss_{n,k}-\sss\|$.
-In Section \ref{se5}, we complete the convergence studies of RRE in the different modes mentioned above.
-We make much use of the results presented in Sidi \cite{Sidi:1988:EVP} throughout these studies.
-In Section \ref{se6}, we discuss the nature of the problem/difficulty mentioned above and compare our global assumption with that of \cite{Jbilou:1991:SRA}.
+In Section~\ref{se4}, we use this error formula to derive an upper bound on $\|\sss_{n,k}-\sss\|$.
+In Section~\ref{se5}, we complete the convergence studies of RRE in the different modes mentioned above.
+We mention that our results concerning the convergence of RRE in the $n$-Mode and the C-Mode are the first ones in the literature of extrapolation methods.
+In our study, we make much use of the results presented in Sidi \cite{Sidi:1988:EVP} throughout these studies.
+In Section~\ref{se6}, we discuss the nature of the problem/difficulty mentioned above and compare our global assumption with that of \cite{Jbilou:1991:SRA}.
 In the appendix, we review some known theorems concerning Moore--Penrose generalized inverses of perturbed matrices, which we use in Section \ref{se4}.
 (For generalized inverses, see Ben-Israel and Greville \cite{Ben-Israel:2003:GIT} and Campbell and Meyer \cite{Campbell:1991:GIL}, for example.)

-Throughout this work, we employ the standard $l_2$ vector norm defined via $\|\zz\|=\sqrt{\zz^*\zz}$ and the matrix norm induced by it, namely, $\|\AAA\|=\sigma_\text{max}(\AAA)$, where $\sigma_\text{max}(\AAA)$ is the largest singular value of the matrix $\AAA$.
-We will use lowercase boldface italic letters to denote vectors and we will use uppercase boldface italic letters to denote matrices.
+Throughout this work, we will use lowercase boldface italic letters to denote vectors and we will use uppercase boldface italic letters to denote matrices.